Vanley/polaris/polaris-react/src/components/FullscreenBar/README.md

 ### Fullscreen bar no children

-Use this default to show ONLY the Back button.
+Use this default to show only the back button.

 ```jsx
 function FullscreenBarExample() {